 - WSHA is supportive of Emergency Departments prescribing and dispensing naloxone (opioid overdose rescue medication).
 Several hospitals are dispensing take-home naloxone kits.

-- Aligned with the American College of Emergency Physicians, WSHA is assisting Emergency Departments to initiate medication-assisted therapy (MAT) for patients with opioid use disorder.
+- Aligned with the American College of Emergency Physicians, WSHA is assisting Emergency Departments in WA State to initiate medication-assisted therapy (MAT) for patients with opioid use disorder.
 Protocols are being adopted to include screening for opioid use disorder, initiation of MAT, and rapid referral to ongoing community-based treatment.

 - While several commercial pharmacies participate in drug takeback efforts, WSHA encourages hospitals to establish onsite takeback locations.
 Toolkits and resources are available upon request.